aws-amplify/amplify-js/media/analytics_guide.md

 ### 1. Collect Session Data

 Without any additional code, the Analytics module starts collect session data.
 All you need to do is to configure Analytics module.
-See [configuration](#configuration)

 ### 2. Record Event